Ten Buggies Join Dubai Customs’ Siyaj To Enhance Inspection - UrduPoint

 Ten Buggies Join Dubai Customs’ Siyaj To Enhance Inspection

-Following its strategic plan 2021-2026 towards the leadership of safe customs internationally, Dubai Customs supported its Siyaj smart initiative with ten environmentally friendly buggies
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 22nd May, 2021) Following its strategic plan 2021-2026 towards the leadership of safe customs internationally, Dubai Customs supported its Siyaj smart initiative with ten environmentally friendly buggies.

+Two of them will work for the K9 Unit to support with inspection operations.

 Siyaj (Fence) initiative is the first integrated control 24/7 system in the world.
 The new system is based on a number of sophisticated AI technologies, rapid intervention teams that work around the clock, drones, and the K9 sniffing dog unit.